NatoliChris/documentation/arch-linux/arch-install.md

     - Installing ``broadcom`` drivers (look at the arch wiki) [especially mac users, these are your drivers!]
     - Installing ``networkmanager`` is good for fixing some internet issues
 4. Dual booting won't find OS?
-	- Before you make the grub config, make sure to ``pacman -S os-probe``
+	- Before you make the grub config, make sure to ``pacman -S os-prober``
+	- You might also need ``pacman -S ntfs-3g`` to find the windows boot.